 Fox is a tiny town located in the state of Arkansas.
 With a population of 237 people and just one neighborhood, Fox is the 288th largest community in Arkansas.

-When you are in Fox, you'll notice that it is more blue-collar than most other communities in America.
-56.73% of Fox’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fox is a blue-collar town, with 56.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fox is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Fox who work in office and administrative support (30.77%), sales jobs (10.58%), and management occupations (1.92%).

 Overall, Fox’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.